shengyuhao/DIVOTrack/README.md

 - MOTChallengeEvalKit_cv_test

-The test result of the cross-view MOT baselone method *MvMHAT* on the DIVOTrack.
+The test result of the cross-view MOT baseline method *MvMHAT* on the DIVOTrack.
 ![test.gif](asset/test.gif)